When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: Experiments

-Now we show that the model selection procedure is important for IBES, by comparing to IBES with a fixed number of hidden units.
+Now we show that the use of validation for model selection in IBES is important.
+To do so, we compare IBES (Algorithm 1) which takes as input a set of model classes that varies the number of hidden units to IBES with only a single model class where the network has a fixed number of hidden units.
 In our experiment, we use a two layer neural network model as the function approximation, and perform model selection to find the number of hidden units from the set $\{32,64,128,256\}$ for IBES.
 In Figure \ref{fig:be}, we include two baselines called IBES-32 and IBES-256, which has the hidden units of size 32 and 256 respectively.
-In general, IBES with model selection achieves regret less than or equal to IBES with a fixed number of hidden units across all environments.
+In general, IBES with model selection achieves a regret less than or equal to that of IBES with a fixed number of hidden units across all environments.
 The performance of IBES with model selection and IBES-256 converges as the sample size gets larger.
 This result shows an improvement in terms of sample efficiency due to model selection.
 In stochastic environments, IBES with a small number of hidden units does not work well even with a large sample size.
 The results suggest that the ability to perform model selection to balance approximation and estimation error is important to improve sample efficiency while achieving low regret.

-In summary, the experiment suggests the proposed BE method is more same efficient, due to the fact that the method predict the Bellman error, and the model selection procedure.
+In summary, the experiment suggests the proposed BE method is more sample efficient, due to the fact that the method predicts the Bellman error, and the model selection procedure.